hnclark/FDTDAudioCUDA/README.md

 ### Audio input

 The simulation will run with no audio inputs by default, unless the input folder includes an `audio_ledger.txt` file.
-This will list all audio inputs files, which must be in the same directory as it.
-It contains one line, in the format `xpos ypos zpos audiofilename`, per audio file.
+This will list all audio input files, which must be in the same directory as it.
+It should contain one line, in the format `xpos ypos zpos audiofilename`, per audio file.

 ### Grid input

 The simulation will run on an empty grid by default, unless the input folder includes a `sim_state.bin` file.
 This contains all values in the simulation at a particular time.
 By default, the simulator outputs the last frame of each simulation to a `sim_state.bin` file in the output folder.
-If you want to continue a simulation from where it stopped, you'll need to include this file in your input folder.
+If you want to continue a simulation from where it stopped, you'll need to put this file in your input folder.

 ## License information